 Multi-CDN Origins

-Origin servers are the hosts which the CDN fetches content from.
+Origin servers are the hosts from which the CDN fetches content.
 For that reason, your origin servers are probably the first thing you should set up in your account to be able to use the CDN.

 To create a new origin or modify an existing one, look for the menu item “Origins“.
 If you click on it, you will get a list of all the existing origins of all types.
 The list allows you to edit or delete any existing origins.
 You can add a new origin of the selected type by clicking on the “plus” icon at the top-right corner of the origin list.